Chinmay1206/M2-EmbSys/Project/5_Report/Readme.md

       * Relays are most commonly used switching device in electronics.
 There are two important parameters of relay, first is the Trigger Voltage, this is the voltage required to       turn on the relay that is to change the contact from Common → NC to Common → NO. The other parameter is your Load Voltage & Current, this is the amount of voltage or current       that the NC, NO or Common terminal of the relay could withstand, in our case for DC it is maximum of 30V and 10A.
 Make sure the load you are using falls into this range

    * POWER SUPPLY:
      * A power supply is an electrical device that supplies electric power to an electrical load.
 The main purpose of a power supply is to convert electric current from a source to the correct voltage, current, and frequency to power the load.
-As a result, power supplies are sometimes referred to as electric power converters
+As a result, power supplies are sometimes referred to as electric power converters.

    * LIQUID CRYSTAL DISPLAY(LCD):
      * LCD modules are very commonly used in most embedded projects, the reason being its cheap price, availability and programmer friendly.
 Most of us would have come across these displays in our day to day life, either at PCO’s or calculators.
 The appearance and the pinouts have already been visualized above now let us get a bit technical.